 The Creality-Ender 3D printer allows users to advance their experiences as their knowledge in 3D printing improves.
 This is made possible by the fully open source license through which users interact with printing engineers and users to share their experiences and exchange notes on the latest 3D printing technology.

 However, this presents the users with the challenge of continuously ordering and shipping upgrading parts.
 There is also a wide concern about the support from the manufacturer.
 Most complained that the technical teams were unresponsive.
 Some even directed the users to seek help from the technical teams from the point of sale.

-Owing to the cost, quality of print models, ease of operation and availability of enhancement possibilities and parts, most users agreed that it is the best 3D printer kit under $ 500.
+Owing to the cost, quality of print models, ease of operation, and availability of enhancement possibilities and parts, most users agreed that it is the best 3D printer kit for under $ 500.

 This is the first 3D printer to use UV Photocuring technology and the Chi Tu Box slicing software, giving users the advantage of saving on resin and reduce the time needed for model slicing to only 1 minute from the 10 minutes needed to slice with software available on open sources.